patternpack/patternpack/docs/guide.md

 Once your new project is created, you'll need to get a few dependencies set up:

 - `npm init` and follow the prompts to generate a node project
-- `npm install grunt --save-dev` to install grunt
-- `npm install patternpack --save-dev` to install PatternPack
+- `npm install grunt patternpack --save-dev` to install grunt and PatternPack as dependencies

 At this point, we've got project dependencies ready.